KUL-recon-lab/course_nucmed_tech/latex/05_image_formation.md

 *CT and TOF-PET image, acquired on a PET/CT system with time-of-flight resolution of about 700 ps.
 The TOF-PET image reveals a small lesion not seen on the non-TOF PET image.
 (Courtesy Joel Karp and Samuel Matej, University of Pennsylvania.
 The image is acquired on a Philips Gemini TOF-PET system)*
 :::

-Figure [50](#fig:TOFmatej) compares a TOF and non-TOF image.
+[](#fig:TOFmatej) compares a TOF and non-TOF image.
 By discarding the TOF-information, TOF-PET data can be converted to regular PET data.
 This was done here to illustrate the improvement obtained by using TOF.
 There are several reasons why the TOF-PET image is better.

 First, because more information is used during reconstruction, the noise propagation is reduced, resulting in a better signal-to-noise ratio (less noise for the same resolution) in the TOF image.
 It has been shown that, for the center of a uniform cylinder, improving the TOF resolution with a factor reduces the variance in the reconstructed image with that same factor, at least if these images have the same spatial resolution.